meldstonerogers/620-mod6-web-scraping/README.md

 Melissa Stone Rogers, [GitHub](https://github.com/meldstonerogers/620-mod6-web-scraping)

 ## Introduction
-Professional project using python, jupyterlab, and beautifulsoup4 to practice web scraping.
+Professional project praciting Web Scraping and NLP with Requests, BeautifulSoup, and spaCy.
 Commands were used on a Mac machine running zsh.
-This project was created via a copy of the jupyter notebook provided by Northwest Missouri State University's School of Computer Science and Information Systems: [web-scraping](https://github.com/wmnlp-materials/web-scraping).
+This project was created via a copy of the jupyter notebook provided by Northwest Missouri State University's School of Computer Science and Information Systems repository: [web-scraping](https://github.com/wmnlp-materials/web-scraping).

 ## Project Set Up and Dependency Management
 Fork the following repository by Dr. Denise Case: [620-mod6-web-scraping](https://github.com/denisecase/620-mod6-web-scraping).
 Clone repository to your machine.
 Open project in VS Code.